Joshua Foer: Atlas Obscura

 Foer co-founded Atlas Obscura in 2009.
 The company's mission is to inspire wonder and curiosity about the world.
 Foer is also the co-author of the #1 NYT bestselling book, Atlas Obscura: An Explorer's Guide to the World's Hidden Wonders.
+In late 2025, he was voted out of the company board alongside co-founder Dylan Thuras.

 Other organizations

 Foer has founded several organizations, several of them dedicated to preserving Jewish traditions.
 In 2013, Foer co-founded the website Sefaria with Google developer Brett Lockspeiser, in order to transcribe, translate and digitize the core texts of Judaism.
 Since then, the website has grown to include a full digitization of the Talmud with a focus on connecting links to related texts within the Jewish faith.
 The organization recently announced plans to build similar website archives, starting with the preservation of central texts surrounding the American Revolution and United States democracy.

 Foer's other ventures include the organization of Sukkah City, a public art exhibition in Union Square, New York City that challenged artists and architects to reimagine the Jewish holiday tradition of building a sukkah in 2010.
 A documentary film directed by Jason Hutt was also made to depict and commemorate the event.
 Foer is also a board member of the Jim Joseph Foundation for Jewish education.
 In 2013, Foer was awarded a fellowship from the John Simon Guggenheim Memorial Foundation.

 In addition, Foer founded the first Athanasius Kircher Society.
 It held only a single session in 2007, featuring Kim Peek and Col. Joe Kittinger.